darrenyip/littleOSNotes/docs/Section2.md

 ![2.3.5_startbochs](./images/section2/2.3.5_startbochs.jpg)

-Type `c` or `continue` in the `Bochs` console, you should see the `Bochs` starting and displaying a console with some information from GRUB on it.
+If you see a blank screen as the picture shown above, don't worry, type `c` or `continue` in **the `Bochs` console** (the righthand side window, not the left window), you should see the `Bochs` starting and displaying a console with some information from GRUB on it.
+Like the image shown below, notice the left window displayed some information, with a blinking cursor.

 ![2.3.5_continuebochs](./images/section2/2.3.5_continuebochs.jpg)